 Helps the executor.
 The executor of your estate—the person who is responsible for gathering your assets, paying your debts, and distributing what’s left—may not be familiar with the rules about ownership and possession of NFA and other weapons.
 An executor could violate criminal laws by transferring a weapon without going through the proper procedure, taking or sending it to a state where it is prohibited, or giving it to a person who is legally prohibited from owning it.
 (The Gun Control Act makes it unlawful for certain persons to possess firearms.
 The law prohibits anyone who was ever convicted of a felony or of misdemeanor domestic violence, is prohibited by a restraining order from harassing an intimate partner, uses a controlled substance unlawfully, or is an illegal alien, to name just some of the restrictions.)
 When firearms are in a trust, the executor is not involved; the trustee is in charge.
 You can name a trustee who is well-versed in state and federal gun laws.

 Avoid probate.
 Because the firearms are held by a trust, they do not need to go through probate at your death

 Avoid possible future restrictions on gun transfers.
 Although no such legislation has been proposed, some gun advocates fear that someday it will be illegal to leave certain firearms to inheritors or transfer them during life.
-They hope that holding the guns in trust will let them get around any limitations if they are enacted.
+They hope that holding the guns in a trust will let them get around any limitations if they are enacted.